FairCMS: Cloud Media Sharing with Fair Copyright Protection: Scheme Construction

-At the end of this part, we summarize the whole CREAMS-I scheme as follows.
-The owner rents the cloud's resources for media sharing, then the owner and the cloud execute \textbf{Part 1}{, as shown in Fig. \ref{fig:2}.} Suppose the $k$-th user makes a request indicating that he wants to access one of the owner’s media content $\mathbf{m}$.
-After the $k$-th user is authorized by the owner, the involved entities execute \textbf{Part 2}{, as shown in Fig. \ref{fig:3}.} Once a suspicious media copy ${\tilde{\mathbf{m}}}^k$ is detected, the owner resorts to the judge for violation {arbitration}.
-Then, the owner and the judge jointly execute \textbf{Part 3}{, as shown in Fig. \ref{fig:4}.}
+{The whole FairCMS-I scheme is summarized as follows.
+First, suppose an owner rents the cloud's resources for media sharing, the owner and the cloud execute \textbf{Part 1} as shown in Fig. \ref{fig:2}.
+Then, suppose the $k$-th user makes a request indicating that he/she wants to access one of the owner’s media content $\mathbf{m}$, the involved entities execute \textbf{Part 2} after the $k$-th user is authorized by the owner as shown in Fig. \ref{fig:3}.
+Once a suspicious media content copy ${\tilde{\mathbf{m}}}^k$ is detected, the owner resorts to the judge for violation arbitration, i.e., the owner and the judge jointly execute \textbf{Part 3} as shown in Fig. \ref{fig:4}.}

-We emphasize that \textbf{Part 1} is just an initialization step that only needs to be executed once before media sharing begins, while \textbf{Part 2} is executed upon requesting of media copy from each authorized user and \textbf{Part 3} is executed for each detected suspicious copy.
-Therefore, in the case of a large number of users, the owner's overhead in \textbf{Part 2} should be the primary concern for a media sharing system.
-Fortunately, in our design, by delegating the operations securely to the cloud, now {in \textbf{Part 2}} the owner {only needs to calculate and transfer} a re-encryption key, which only incurs negligible overhead.
-As a result, this scheme well solves the bottleneck caused by insufficient owner-side resources. {Also, since \textbf{Part 2} is executed online for each user, this scheme clearly meets the scalability requirements.
-The achievement of the three security goals of CREAMS-I will be discussed in detail in Sec.~\ref{Achieving}.}
+{We emphasize that \textbf{Part 1} is just an initialization step that only needs to be executed once before media sharing begins, while \textbf{Part 2} is executed upon requesting of media content copy from each authorized user. \textbf{Part 3} is only executed for each detected suspicious media content copy.} Therefore, in the case of a large number of users, the owner's overhead in \textbf{Part 2} should be the primary concern for a media sharing system.
+Fortunately, in our design, by delegating the operations securely to the cloud, {now in \textbf{Part 2} the owner only needs to calculate and send a re-encryption key,} which only incurs negligible overhead.
+As a result, this scheme well solves the bottleneck caused by insufficient owner-side resources.
+Also, since \textbf{Part 2} is executed online for each user, this scheme clearly meets the scalability requirements. {The achievement of the three security goals of FairCMS-I will be discussed in detail in Section~\ref{Achieving}.}